According to Ruth, we are in a Mob Bar.

 South Florida is a place with comfortable weather this time of year and an inclination towards leisure and decadence.
 There are banks, mortgage companies, pawn shops, tattoo parlors, restaurants and hotels, strip clubs, car dealerships, lawyers and anything else you might want or need to keep your equilibrium.

 Once you drive away from the Fort Lauderdale International airport you are welcomed by wide streets, manicured lawns, palm trees and canals, million dollar yachts, almost cloudless night skies and a full moon this evening.
-The parking lot is full and the place is Coral Springs, a long way from Miami Beach, West Palm Beach, or any beach.
+The parking lot of Ruth’s favorite lunch place is full and Coral Springs is a long way from Miami Beach, West Palm Beach, or any beach.

 On Wednesdays and Thursdays Travelino’s features live music or live comedy.
 Tonight, on a Monday, they don’t have a dinner that fits so our fall back choice is chocolate mousse.